yuanzhou-lab/Excel_Dashboard_Project_Luke_Barousse/README.md

 The output is a dashboard showing aggregated information with three variables set up as a drop down list.

+Key take aways from this project:
+-Usage of the dynamic array in modern excel
+-Use of simple functions such as 'UNIQUE' 'SORT' on arrays -Use of aggregate functions such as 'FILTER' 'SUMPRODUCT' on arrays -Flexible usage of Boolean values in excel data analysis -Proper sheet protection treatment when collaborating with other team members

 Please see the attached file as result.
 The workbook and dashboard sheet is protected but needs NO password to open up the details.

 [Data_Jobs_Dashboard.xlsx](https://github.com/user-attachments/files/23292698/Data_Jobs_Dashboard.xlsx)